 Appropriate prenatal ART attempts to optimize maternal health, interrupt MTCT, and minimize in utero drug toxicity.
-In the US and other countries where ARV drugs and HIV testing are readily available, treatment with ARV drugs is standard for all HIV-infected pregnant women (see treatment of HIV infection in adults Treatment Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more ).
+In the United States and other countries where ARV medications and HIV testing are readily available, treatment with ARV medications is standard for all pregnant women with HIV infection (see treatment of HIV infection in adults Treatment Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more ).
 Rapid HIV testing of pregnant women who present in labor without documentation of their HIV serostatus may allow immediate institution of such measures.

-All HIV-infected pregnant women should initiate combination ART to prevent MTCT, as well as for their own health, as soon as the diagnosis of HIV infection is made and they are ready to adhere to ART.
+All pregnant women with HIV infection should initiate combination ART to prevent MTCT, as well as for their own health, as soon as the diagnosis of HIV infection is made and they are ready to adhere to ART.
 Combination ART is continued throughout pregnancy.
-Pregnancy is not a contraindication to combination ART regimens; specifically, neither dolutegravir nor efavirenz is contraindicated during the 1st trimester.
-Although a clinical trial in Botswana showed a link between periconceptional exposure to dolutegravir and a small increase in infant neural tube defects, it is unknown whether this increase was truly due to dolutegravir or to another factor, such as folate deficiency.
-The majority of experts believe that HIV-infected women already receiving combination ART who become pregnant should continue that therapy, even early during the 1st trimester.
+Pregnancy is not a contraindication to combination ART regimens; specifically, neither dolutegravir nor efavirenz is contraindicated during the first trimester.
+Although a clinical trial in Botswana initially showed a link between periconceptional exposure to dolutegravir and a small increase in infant neural tube defects, the apparent increase was not present after further study, and it is unknown whether this increase was truly due to dolutegravir or to another factor, such as folate deficiency.
+The majority of experts believe that women with HIV infection already receiving combination ART who become pregnant should continue that therapy, even early during the first trimester.

 Elective cesarean delivery before onset of labor is recommended if the maternal HIV plasma viral load is > 1000 copies/mL.
-If labor has already begun, it is less certain whether cesarean delivery will reduce MTCT.
+If labor has already begun, it is less certain whether cesarean delivery reduces MTCT.

-During labor, IV ZDV is given at 2 mg/kg IV for the first hour and then 1 mg/kg/hour IV until delivery to women who have ≥ 1 of the following:
+When patients present in labor, zidovudine (ZDV) is given at 2 mg/kg IV for the first hour and then at 1 mg/kg/hour IV until delivery to women who have ≥ 1 of the following: